-We do not come to the throne of grace in our own standing.
+We do not come to the Throne of All on our own merits.

-As a believer, we have right-standing with God the Father because we are the righteousness of God in Christ … “He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him” (2 Cor.
-5:21).
+As a believing Christ-follower, we have right-standing with God the Father because we are the righteousness of God in Christ … “He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him” (2 Corinthians 5:21).

 Of course we “work out” the righteousness of God in our lives in a practical way.
-For the Christ-follower, this is sanctification.
-We progressively conform to the image of Christ (Rom.
-8:29).
+For the Christ-follower, this is sanctification in our daily experience.
+We progressively conform to the image of Christ.
+See Romans 8:29.

 This totally disarms the Accuser!
-It’s a 100% fail-proof foundation.
+It’s a 100% fail-proof foundation for our prayer life.

 Praying “in Jesus name” is not something we casually say at the end of a prayer because we’re ready to stop praying.

-It’s actually a power of attorney before the Father.
+It’s actually the exercise of power of attorney before the Father.
 It’s legal.
 Jesus has given us His name.

-As we have the mind of Christ, praying in His name, it’s as if Jesus Himself is conversing with the Father.
-This understanding is a prayer weapon that the adversary of prayer does not want us to know and move in!
+As we have the mind of Christ, praying in His name, it’s as if Jesus is conversing with the Father.
+This understanding is a weapon that the adversary of prayer does not want us to realize!

 This understanding has come to me in my own time with the Lord …

 The firstborn had special rights and privileges.
-As the only begotten (unique) Son of God, Jesus has firstborn rights over the entire created order.
-The New Testament says we are joint-heirs with Him.
-And He has given us His name as a legal right.
+As the only begotten (unique) Son of God, Jesus has firstborn rights over creation.

 “He is the image of the invisible God, the firstborn of all creation.
 For by Him all things were created, both in the heavens and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things have been created through Him and for Him.
-He is before all things, and in Him all things hold together” (Col. 1.15-17).
+He is before all things, and in Him all things hold together” (Colossians 1:15-17).

 “Father, hallowed be your name.
 I worship you and recognize you for all that you are.
 May your kingdom and your will be progressively realized in our world.
 I now come before You on the basis of the perfect obedience and righteousness of your only Son, Jesus Christ.
-As I seek to progress in the mind of Christ, I make request before You in Jesus Christ’s name, praying before you in His stead.
+I progress in the mind of Christ.
+I make request before You in Jesus Christ’s name, praying before you in His stead.
 I employ the authority of the name of Christ.
 And I appeal to You on the basis of Jesus Christ’s firstborn rights over all things.
-It all came through Him, and it’s all for Him.
+It all came through Him.
+And it’s all for Him.
 Amen.”

-This will get us started, building our confidence in prayer as we rehearse our standing before the Father.
+This will get us started, building our confidence in prayer as we rehearse our standing.

-Q4U: Can you see the potential?
-What do you desire to bring before the Creator with the power of request?
+Q4U: Prayer is limitless.
+Can you see the potential?
+What do you desire to bring before the Creator with the potential of request?